Pantelis Pantelidis: Songs to be released

 Pantelis Pantelidis wrote many songs.
-However, most of them are just found on YouTube in live versions or as a guitar version, like the "Den teriazetai sou leo", which made him popular in the first place.
+However, most of them are just found on YouTube in live versions or as a guitar version, like the "Den tairiazete sou leo", which made him popular in the first place.

 Even though nothing has been announced yet about the following songs, those are the top that are found in more than 1 version on the internet and people many times asked to be found and song either by other singers or remake the original videos if found and cover with music to be released.